andreighinea1/CEBP-Project/README.md

 The Messaging Server is a sophisticated, multi-threaded messaging system designed to facilitate both direct and topic-based messaging in a high-concurrency environment.
-It offers a platform where clients can exchange messages, subscribe to various topics, and receive real-time updates, making it suitable for applications like chat rooms, notification systems, and real-time data streaming.
+It offers a platform where clients can exchange messages, subscribe to various topics, and receive real-time updates, making it suitable for applications like chat rooms, or notification systems.
 The system's architecture emphasizes efficiency and reliability, ensuring swift message processing and robust handling of numerous simultaneous interactions.

-A key component of this system is the `ViralService`, a dedicated process for analyzing message trends, particularly by tracking hashtag usage in broadcast and topic messages.
+Another component of this system is the `ViralService`, a dedicated process for analyzing message trends, particularly by tracking hashtag usage in broadcast and topic messages.
 This service highlights the system's capability for real-time data analysis and trend monitoring.

 ## Concurrency Issues and Resolutions